quicwg/base-drafts/draft-ietf-quic-transport.md

 Future versions of QUIC may have different requirements for the lengths of connection IDs.
 In particular, connection IDs might have a smaller minimum length or a greater maximum length.
-Version-specific rules for QUIC packets therefore MUST NOT influence a server decision about whether to send a Version Negotiation packet.
+Version-specific rules for the connection ID therefore MUST NOT influence a server decision about whether to send a Version Negotiation packet.

 The remainder of the Version Negotiation packet is a list of 32-bit versions that the server supports.